East Brisbane

 East Brisbane's young demographic places it in the bottom 15% of areas nationwide

-East Brisbane's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 and significantly lower than the national average of 38.
-Compared to Greater Brisbane, East Brisbane has a higher percentage of residents aged 25-34 (27.3%), but fewer residents aged 5-14 (6.4%).
+East Brisbane's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 years and significantly lower than Australia's national average of 38 years.
+Compared to Greater Brisbane, East Brisbane has a higher proportion of residents aged 25-34 (27.3%), but fewer residents aged 5-14 (6.4%).
 This concentration of 25-34 year-olds is well above the national average of 14.5%.
-According to post-2021 Census data, the percentage of residents aged 25 to 34 has grown from 25.2% to 27.3%, while the percentage of those aged 15 to 24 has declined from 16.3% to 14.4%.
-The percentage of residents aged 5 to 14 has also dropped, from 7.7% to 6.4%.
-Demographic modeling suggests that East Brisbane's age profile will change significantly by 2041.
-The strongest projected growth is in the 45 to 54 cohort, with a 29% increase adding 243 residents to reach 1,083.
-Conversely, population declines are projected for the 5 to 14 and 0 to 4 age groups.
+According to data from the post-2021 Census, the proportion of residents aged 25-34 has grown from 25.2% to 27.3%, while the proportions of those aged 15-24 and 5-14 have declined to 14.4% and 6.4% respectively (from 16.3% and 7.7%).
+Demographic modeling indicates that East Brisbane's age profile will change significantly by 2041, with the strongest projected growth in the 45-54 cohort, which is expected to increase by 29%, adding 243 residents to reach a total of 1,083.
+However, population declines are projected for the 5-14 and 0-4 age cohorts.

 Frequently Asked Questions - Age